-GEI Consultants, Inc. (GEI) is pleased to provide this landfill inspection report for the We Energies Presque Isle Power Plant (PIPP) Landfill No. 3.
+GEI Consultants of Michigan, P.C.
+(GEI) is pleased to provide this landfill inspection report for the We Energies Presque Isle Power Plant (PIPP) Landfill No. 3.
 The inspection was completed to comply with 40 CFR 257 Subpart D - Standards for the Disposal of Coal Combustion Residuals in Landfills and Surface Impoundments and specifically with § 257.84(b) Annual inspections by a qualified professional engineer.